-Since you will be receiving anesthesia, you must have someone to take you home.
+Since you will be receiving anesthesia, you must have someone to take you home after your surgery.
+If no one is available, you will be required to spend the night at the hospital for observation.
 Public transportation or taxicab is not an acceptable means of bringing you home.

-Do not eat or drink anything after midnight on the day before your surgery.
+Do not eat or drink anything after midnight on the day of your surgery.
 For example, if your surgery is on January 1, do not eat or drink anything as of 12:01 a.m. on January 1.
 You may take your daily medications with a sip of water with the following EXCEPTIONS:

-Diabetic medications: consult with your prescribing doctor regarding how to adjust your schedule for taking those medications.
+Diabetic medication: consult with your prescribing doctor regarding how to adjust your schedule for taking those medications.